Major incident preparedness

 2025 activities

-In 2025, we plan to deliver the following key activities:
+In 2026, we plan to deliver the following key activities:

-Coupled with our ongoing CEM preparedness programs, we except delivery of these key activities will position the company to remain ready and capable to collaboratively respond to and recover from major incidents across our global activities and time zones.
+Coupled with our ongoing CEM preparedness programs, we expect delivery of these key activities will position the company to remain ready and capable to collaboratively respond to and recover from major incidents across our global activities and time zones.